Kamala Harris says China intimidates to back South China Sea claims | Law-Order

 - Singapore

-U.S. Vice President Kamala Harris on Tuesday accused China of coercion and intimidation to back unlawful claims in the South China Sea, in her most pointed comments on China on a visit to Southeast Asia, a region she said was critical to U.S. security.
-Harris's seven-day trip to Singapore and Vietnam is aimed at standing up to China's growing security and economic influence globally and addressing concerns about China's claims to disputed parts of the South China Sea.
+U.S. Vice President Kamala Harris on Tuesday accused Beijing of coercion and intimidation to back unlawful claims in the South China Sea, her most pointed comments on China during a visit to Southeast Asia which she said was critical to U.S. security.
+Harris's seven-day trip to Singapore and Vietnam, only her second foray internationally, is aimed at standing up to China's growing security and economic influence, addressing concerns about Beijing's claims to disputed parts of the South China Sea and showing Washington can lead the way.

+In a speech in Singapore, Harris laid out the U.S. vision for the region built on human rights and a rules-based international order and sought to solidify Washington's pivot towards Asia.
+She said the United States had put itself forward to host a 2023 meeting of the 21-member Asia-Pacific trade group APEC, which includes the United States, China, and Russia.

 Diverting attention and resources to the region has become a centerpiece of President Joe Biden's administration, as it turns away from old security preoccupations with the withdrawal of U.S. forces from Afghanistan.
 The U.S. administration has called rivalry with China "the biggest geopolitical test" of the century and Southeast Asia has seen a series of high-profile visits by top administration officials, including Secretary of Defense Lloyd Austin.

-"We know that Beijing continues to coerce, to intimidate, and to make claims to the vast majority of the South China Sea," Harris said in a speech in Singapore.
+"We know that Beijing continues to coerce, to intimidate, and to make claims to the vast majority of the South China Sea," Harris said in her speech.
 "These unlawful claims have been rejected by the 2016 arbitral tribunal decision, and Beijing's actions continue to undermine the rules-based order and threaten the sovereignty of nations," she said, referring to an international tribunal's ruling over China's claims in The Hague.

 China rejected the ruling and has stood by its claim to most of the waters within a so-called Nine-Dash Line on its maps, parts of which Brunei, Malaysia, the Philippines, and Vietnam also claim.
 China has established military outposts on artificial islands in the waters, which are crossed by vital shipping lanes and also contain gas fields and rich fishing grounds.